Carson-Newman sweeps L-R’s hoops squads

 The Eagles outshot L-R 45.3% (29 of 64) to 40% (22 of 55) from the field and 31.3% (5 of 16) to 26.9% (7 of 26) from 3-point range, also outrebounding the hosts 38-32 while scoring 16 points off 12 Bears turnovers.
 Carson-Newman outscored the Bears 38-16 in the paint, 18-13 in bench points and 12-2 on the fast break.

-Carson-Newman hosts Coker on Monday at 2 p.m., while L-R is at Wingate on Wednesday at 7:30 p.m.
+Carson-Newman hosts Coker today at 2 p.m., while L-R is at Wingate on Wednesday at 7:30 p.m.

 WOMEN’S BASKETBALL